Frequently Asked Questions

 No, we lease our dedicated servers from data centers all over the world.

-Physical attempts to compromise the server while it's running would fail since grsecurity denies any USB access, and our customized kernel also disables support for any other unnecessary peripheral devices (CD drives, etc.).
+Physical attempts to compromise the server while it's running would fail since linux-hardened denies any new USB devices that weren't connected at boot, and other unnecessary peripheral devices (CD/DVD drives, FireWire, Thunderbolt [and PCIe Hotplug], serial ports, etc.) are either disabled or blacklisted.

 The only way to run code on our servers would be to take it offline first, boot it with a live CD/USB, backdoor something, then bring the server back online.